domin191013/challenge_kovan/README.md

 $ npm run test

 There are 2 test cases for game and player controller.

-And player controller have 2 test cases to check if it works accurately when the user exist or not in the game.
+- The player controller have 2 test cases to check if it works accurately when the user exist <br/> or not in the game.

-The game controller have 1 test case to check if the calculation of getting the current segment is right.
+- The game controller have 1 test case to check if the calculation of getting the <br/> current segment is right.